simphotonics/list_operators/README.md

    Cartesian coordinates,
 * `a.cartesianToSpherical`: transforms Cartesian coordinates to Polar Spherical coordinates,
+* `a.cartesianToCylindrical`: transforms Cartesian coordinates to Cylindrical coordinates,
+   `a.cylindricalToCartesian`: transforms Cylindrical coordinates to Cartesian coordinates.
 * `a.equal(b)`: Returns `true` if `a[i] == b[i]` for each index `i`,
 * `a.equalWithinPrecision(b, precision)`: Returns `true` if
  `(a[i] - b[i]) <= precision` for each index `i`.